-Academic support includes tutoring services in most subject areas; library services for locating, evaluating, and using information; advising services; career services; coursework-related supplemental instruction, and a variety of enrichment workshops.
-Most importantly, the people who work in the ELC are there to help students succeed at Brevard.
+Academic Support in the ELC includes tutoring services in most subject areas; library services for locating, evaluating, and using information; advising services; coursework-related supplemental instruction, and a variety of enrichment workshops.
+Most importantly, the people who work in the ELC are there to help students succeed at Brevard College.
 Students who are most successful in college take ownership of their own learning and use resources like these to help them attain their academic and career goals.

-Library collections consist of both traditional books and electronic resources.
+Library Collections consist of both traditional books and electronic resources.
 Over 300,000 ebooks, and approximately 50,000 print books, 25,000+ streaming audio and video items, and 36,000+ journal titles are available, with librarians to help you find and use all of these tools.
-And if BC does not own an item, the library borrows from libraries worldwide.
-Online resources are available 24/7, on or off-campus at library.brevard.edu.
+And if Brevard College does not own an item, the library is part of a worldwide consortium that allows for inter-library loans.
+Online resources are available 24/7, on or off campus at library.brevard.edu.
 Laptops, GoPro cameras, and even Eno hammocks are available for checkout.